ArthurHin16/codepath-prework/README.md

 ## Notes

 This was my first time using xCode and Swift in order to create a mobile app.
 I have to say, that firstly I have to get familiar with the programming language Swift, and after that I finally could build this app.
-Also I learned new thing about Github, and how to add GIF's in the README.md file
+Also I learned new things about Github, and how to add GIF's in the README.md file

 ## License